In recent years, keto has gotten super trendy.

 If you suddenly drop your carbs way down, you’re more likely to experience what’s called “keto flu”.

 Keto flu basically means not feeling that great while your body is still adapting to lower carb consumption.
-It may include symptoms like fatigue, dizziness, or low mood.
+It may include symptoms like fatigue, dizziness, headaches, or low mood.

 Most of us have been dependent on carbs and sugar for many years, so it makes sense that we’d experience some growing pains when we start taking them away.